whitehatmiddleman/12keys/README.md

 - 12 Cherry MX switches
 - One Pro Micro
 - Wires, Female/Male jumper wires

-- optional
+### Optional
 - 12 Cherry MX keycaps, if you don't want to print the keycaps
 - rubber feet, if you didn't print the non-slip pad which needs TPU material

 ## Build
-Following the [Hand-wiring Guide](https://docs.qmk.fm/#/hand_wire?id=hand-wiring-guide) from the QMK firmware documentation, this is how I wired up the macro keyboard with the controller.
+Following the [Hand-wiring Guide](https://docs.qmk.fm/#/hand_wire?id=hand-wiring-guide) from the QMK firmware documentation, this is how I wired up the macro pad with the controller.

 ![alt assembled][assembled]